AsWaM/homeassistant/README.md

 # Groups
 Originally, (pre-lovelace) this was used for both display and use of multiple sensors/automations/lights etc together.
 Now, with lovelace, the display is useless, but still here for automations, sums, etc

+All this can be found in the dedicated file [groups.yaml](groups.yaml)

 ## Device tracker